isomerpages/nlb-reference/_business-management/business-resource-guide.md

 This textbook outlines the theory and practice of digital business and e-commerce management, including the technological, conceptual, strategic and implementation aspects.

 * Feldman, D. N. (2013).
 [The entrepreneur’s growth startup handbook: 7 secrets to venture funding and successful growth](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200127546).
-Hoboken, New Jersey: John Wiley & Sons.
+Hoboken, New Jersey: John Wiley &amp; Sons.

 Call no.: RBUS 658.421 FEL